mt nysa mystery school

 Studying with mt nysa

-The Hiereis Studies Program is made up of nine core modules:
+The Hiereis Studies Program is made up of ten core modules.
+Each module comprises of university-level reading as well as reflective and practical assignments.

-Each module has readings, reflection questions, assignments, and a check-in session (Zoom or email) with Program instructor.
-The Program is designed for 9 months of study, but candidates may move more quickly or take up to 18 months to complete.
-Tuition is $150 per module.
+Part Two of the Program is self-paced, with materials provided for individual specialisation and a check-in session (Zoom or email) each module with Program instructor.
+This part of the Program is designed for 6 months of study, but candidates may move more quickly or take up to 18 months to complete.

-Candidates may choose to end their studies at any time.
+Candidates are not obligated to continue their studies after Part One of the Program, and may otherwise choose to end their studies at any time.
 If a candidate leaves the Program early, they will not be charged for additional modules.
-Please note that no refunds can be given on modules already begun or completed.
+Please note that no refunds can be given on modules already distributed, begun, or completed.

 what comes next?